SabinaGw/SQL-Queries-Collection/README.md

 ## Queries

+- `Monthly_Department_Performance_2024.sql`:This SQL script calculates month-over-month changes in the quantity of visits and revenue within each department for the year 2024.
+It uses Common Table Expressions (CTEs) to combine summary data and provide insights into trends and percentage changes.
 - `2024_Annual_Employee_Average.sql`: In this query, I calculate the average number of employees in 2024 for each company location.
 Based on the result, key metrics will be calculated which are essential for planning the budget for 2025.
 - `ranking-query.sql`: This query is designed to prepare executive reports.
 It presents the ranking of employee salaries by profession and location within a healthcare organization dedicated to supporting children with disabilities.
 The organization operates departments in three major cities in the USA, providing a detailed comparison of salaries across different professions and locations.
 - `most_frequent_clinic_visitors_by_department.sql`: This script identifies patients who most frequently visit specific departments of a healthcare clinic, enabling management to align the medical team and the number of therapists with the highest patient needs in each department.